Berg Castle: History

 During the Second World War, the castle was occupied by Nazi Germany.
 During this period, the most valuable works of art were stolen from the castle, and the building itself underwent major alterations to suit the Nazis' purpose of re-educating local girls.
 After the war, the restoration of the castle took several years, and it was only re-occupied by the Grand Ducal family in 1964, when Grand Duke Jean acceded to the throne.
 Until then, the Grand Duchess resided in Fischbach Castle, although this was mostly out of preference, rather than necessity.

+In July 2024, then-Hereditary Grand Duke Guillaume announced plans to build a "family-friendly" cottage on the castle's grounds to serve as a residence for his family after his accession to the throne, leaving the possibility for the castle itself to be periodically open to the public in the future.
+Works began in May 2025 and are due to last until 2027.
+Now Grand Duke Guillaume V has stated plans to move to the castle itself temporarily in 2026 while the cottage finishes construction; until then, it remains the residence of former Grand Duke Henri and Grand Duchess Maria Teresa, while the new grand ducal couple remains at Fischbach Castle with their children.

 Births

-Three of the past four monarchs of Luxembourg were born at Berg Castle:
+Three of the past five monarchs of Luxembourg were born at Berg Castle: